 Jade Loftus – JL Floral Design: With 25+ years of experience, Jade is celebrated for her creativity, technical excellence, and dedication to education.
 As a floristry lecturer and with multiple RHS Chelsea medals achieved, she nurtures the next generation of floral talent while contributing richly to the festival’s creative direction.

-Paula Routledge BEM – Floral Media: An accomplished floral designer with over two decades in the industry, Paula is known for her refined, natural design style and deep understanding of floral mechanics.
+Paula Routledge BEM – Floral Media: An accomplished floral designer and multiple RHS medal winner with over two decades in the industry, Paula is known for her refined, natural design style and deep understanding of floral mechanics.
 As a flower farmer and RHS horticultural judge, she also brings sustainability and judgement-level expertise to the team.

 Guest Designers & Special Contributors